alitet01/etc/secure/SECURITY.md

 `password=pass`

-The keystore and credentials for javaagent are configurable via last two parameters, see Running section below.
+The keystore and the credentials for javaagent are configurable via last two parameters, see example below.

 #### Running